Reaching Across the Globe to Help Meet Tomorrow’s Energy Challenges

-The project is part of the U.S. Department of Energy’s Solar Decathlon competition, being held in China this year.
-The 25-member WPI team—one of 23 international teams to take part in the challenge—includes students and faculty members from Ghent University in Belgium and New York University Polytechnic Institute, as well as 30 students from Worcester Technical High School.
+The project is an extension of the U.S. Department of Energy’s Solar Decathlon competition, being held in China for the first time this year.
+The 25-member WPI team—one of 23 international teams to take part in the challenge—includes students and faculty members from Ghent University in Belgium and the Polytechnic Institute of New York University, who have been assisted by 30 students from Worcester Technical High School.

 Team BEMANY (named for the locations of the institutions—Belgium, Massachusetts, and New York) will build the Solatrium, as it’s been dubbed by the students, in a warehouse close to the WPI campus and ship it to China for the competition.
 The team will have an especially busy week next month when students from Ghent University arrive to participate in the construction phase.

 This important project could not have been possible without the support of concerned and enthusiastic sponsors.
 Find out who helped make the Solatrium a reality >